 And right now, Tyler Childers and Colter Wall are two of the best at it.

-I was listening to our Modern-Day Outlaws playlist last night, over 200 songs of real deal, traditional country music (Sorry Indigo, we’ve been doin’ this for years), and this one came up on the shuffle.
+I was listening to our Modern-Day Outlaws playlist last night, featuring hundreds and hundreds of songs… we’re talking real deal, traditional country music (sorry Indigo, we’ve been doin’ this for years), and this one came up on the shuffle.
 God bless shuffle by the way.
 So simple, so helpful.

 Anyways, on Colter Wall’s debut, self-titled album in 2017, he teamed up with Tyler Childers for a cover of “Fraulein,” an old tune written way back in the ’50s.

 Originally written by Lawton Williams, and first released in 1957 by Bobby Helms, “Fraulein” has been covered by everyone from Willie Nelson and Jerry Lee Lewis, to Townes van Zandt.